-In either case, the six buttons available give you more options for macros than you'd find with many other gaming mouses in this price range.
-And while right-handed gamers have all the luck, the ambidextrous design means that southpaws can use this mouse too.
+In either case, the six available buttons give you more options for macros than you'd find with many other gaming mice in this price range.
+And while right-handed often gamers have all the luck, the ambidextrous design means that southpaws can use this mouse, too.

 7. SteelSeries Rival 3

-The DPI of the SteelSeries Rival may seem a little light when compared head to head with other gaming mouses, but it sports one of the best error rates around.
-The focus with the SteelSeries Rival is on first-person shooters - understandable given the dimensions, weight, and aerodynamics of its form factor.
-The buttons themselves are solidly placed and don't have much unnecessary wiggle to them.
+The DPI of the SteelSeries Rival may seem a little light when compared head-to-head with other gaming mice, but it sports one of the best error rates around.
+The focus of the SteelSeries Rival is on first-person shooters - understandable given the dimensions, weight, and aerodynamics of its form factor.
+The buttons themselves are solidly placed and don't have much excessive wiggle to them.

 8. Logitech G305 Lightspeed Mouse

-Game mouses are often bulky and complex, but the Logitech G305 takes the opposite tack.
-Sleek and streamlined, this mouse for gamers takes things back to fundamentals and creates one of the best budget gaming mouse models available today.
-That wireless support is a nice bonus when looking for a budget mouse.
+Gaming mice are often bulky and complex, but the Logitech G305 takes the opposite approach.
+Sleek and streamlined, this gaming mouse takes things back to its fundamentals, resulting in one of the best budget gaming mouse models available today.
+Its wireless support is also a nice bonus when looking for a budget mouse.

-The corners that are cut for the sake of keeping this wireless gaming mouse under budget are mostly cosmetic.
-But while there isn't any RGB lighting here or enough keys to sync up all your World of Warcraft macros, this wireless gaming mouse does offer a wide DPI range and response times that are very fast for a wireless mouse for gaming.
+The corners cut for the sake of keeping this wireless gaming mouse under budget are mostly cosmetic.
+But what this mouse lacks in RGB lighting and sufficient keys to sync up all of your World of Warcraft macros, it more than makes up for in its wide DPI range and impressive response times for a wireless gaming mouse.

 9. Logitech G600 MMO Mouse

 The Logitech G600 is marketed as an MMO mouse, but what exactly does that mean?
-In this case, it means a full 12 button key bank located along the inner groove of the left side and a low but wide form factor that's built for use with a palm grip.
-That also means it's a comfortable - if not entirely precise - alternative to more twitch oriented gaming mouses for first-person shooters.
-Even cooler, you can double the number of keys available to you thanks to the inclusion of a button that works just like the shift or caps lock key on your computer.
+In this case, it means a full 12-button key bank located along the inner groove of the left side and a low but wide form factor built for use with a palm grip.
+That also means it's a comfortable - if not entirely precise - alternative to more twitch-oriented gaming mice for first-person shooters.
+What's even cooler is that you can double the number of keys available to you thanks to the inclusion of another button that works just like the shift or caps lock key on your computer.

 10. ROCCAT KOVA AIMO Gaming mouse

 You don't have to be right-handed to get value out of the Roccat Kova Aimo.
-This best cheap gaming mouse contender is fully ambidextrous and built with an ergonomic design that works decently well with any of the three primary gaming grip styles.
-And as a nice bow on top, it comes in at a discount compared to the direct predecessor of this budget game mouse.
+This best cheap gaming mouse contender is fully ambidextrous and built with an ergonomic design that works decently with any of the three primary gaming grip styles.
+And as a nice bow on top, it comes in at a discount compared to its predecessor.

-RGB lighting is available and somewhat customizable, but don't come here looking for a full suite of features.
+The included RGB lighting is customizable to an extent, but don't come here looking for a full suite of features.
 This budget gaming mouse takes the approach that a lean and functional (not to mention cheap) mouse is better than a more ostentatious one.